sibylhe/CNN-practice/README.md

 # CNN-practice
-Course assignments and practices of Convolutional Neural Network by deeplearning.ai
+Course tutorial and assignment of Convolutional Neural Network by deeplearning.ai